-"The Sims 4" Walkthrough: Guide to Death and Killing Your Sims
+"The Sims 4": Guide to Death and Killing Your Sims

 Death.
-It is, for all sims, the eventual end.
-No sim can avoid death forever; indeed, no sim should try to avoid death forever, as it is, in most cases, the natural conclusion to a life well lived.
-That said, not every death in The Sims 4 is natural, and many of them are the result of some poor judgement on your sims’ part (or, perhaps, malicious intent on your own).
+It is, for all Sims, the eventual end.
+No Sim can avoid death forever; indeed, no Sim should try to avoid death forever, as it is, in most cases, the natural conclusion to a life well-lived.
+That said, not every death in The Sims 4 is natural, and many of them are the result of some poor judgement on your Sims’ part (or, perhaps, malicious intent on your own).

-Sims have six ages: Baby, Child, Teen, Young Adult, Adult, and Elder.
-Once a sim reaches Elder they run the risk of dying of old age, something sims can only avoid by turning off aging in the main menu.
-Click on your sim’s Simology tab (bottom-right corner of the screen) to see how long your sim has before they ‘age up’, which, in the case of an Elder sim, is the end of the road.
+Once a Sim reaches the Elder stage, they run the risk of dying of old age, something you can only avoid by turning off aging in the main menu.
+Click on your Sim’s Simology tab (bottom-right corner of the screen) to see how long your Sim has before they ‘age up’, which, in the case of an Elder Sim, is the end of the road.

-Still in the Elder bracket, it’s possible to kill your older sims through sheer exhaustion.
-If you set your Elder sim to work out in any way, they will eventually become Dangerously Tired for several hours, typically four.
-If you continue to press your sim to exercise or otherwise exert themselves there’s a chance the sim will die.
-Note that it’s quite difficult to kill a sim this way, since the game will not allow you to choose most strenuous activities for a Dangerously Tired sim.
-It’s more likely that the sim will have to be stupid and kill themselves.
-Ways to gain Dangerously Tired include:
+In the same Elder bracket, it’s possible to kill your older Sims through sheer exhaustion.
+If you set your Elder Sim to work out in any way, they will eventually become 'Dangerously Tired' for several hours—typically four.
+If you continue to press your Sim to exercise or otherwise exert themselves there’s a chance the Sim will die.
+Note: It’s quite difficult to kill a Sim this way, since the game will not allow you to choose most strenuous activities for a Dangerously Tired Sim.
+It’s more likely that they will have to be stupid and kill themselves.
+Ways to become Dangerously Tired include:

 - Using a weight machine

 - Strenuous cleaning